 Each room contains a desk, a chair, a dresser, a wardrobe and a twin XL bed for each student.
-Because all housing options are furnished, the College does not permit students to bring upholstered furniture to campus residence halls or theme houses.
+Because all housing options are furnished, the College does not permit students to bring upholstered furniture to campus residence halls, theme houses or apartment spaces.

 The college encourages all students to purchase renters insurance to protect their personal property.
+Students that select off campus apartment spaces as upper class students are REQUIRED to purchase renter's insurance.
 Please visit the website below to view the plans and features specifically designed for college students.

 College renters insurance also has liability protection for bodily injury and property damages.

 All mattresses are twin XL.
 Regular sheets will not fit.
-You can find twin XL sheets at most bedding and bath stores or retail discount stores.
+You can purchase twin XL sheets at most bedding and bath stores or retail discount stores.
+We also expect to have a new preferred vendor this year to offer to incoming students.

 Some residence halls have loftable furniture.
 Please see "information about my room" for more information.